Miller v. California: Opinion of the Court

+Dissents

+Four justices dissented in Miller v.
+California and rejected the Court's revised obscenity standard.
+Justice Douglas, in his dissent, argued that obscenity is not mentioned in the Constitution and that the First Amendment provides no exception for it, asserting that obscenity cases "have no business in the courts" and that the new three-pronged test was vague and created a criminal law "trap" for publishers.
+Justice Brennan's dissent, joined by Justices Stewart and Marshall, referred to his reasoning in the companion case Paris Adult Theatre I v.
+Slaton decided the same day, where he maintained that obscenity laws could not be drafted consistently with the First Amendment due to the difficulty of creating an objective definition, making state-ordered regulation inherently problematic.

 Impact and subsequent events

 The Miller ruling, and particularly the resulting Miller test, was the Supreme Court's first comprehensive explication of obscene material that does not qualify for First Amendment protection and thus can be banned by governmental authorities with criminal charges for those who distribute it.
 Furthermore, due to the three-part test's stringent requirements, very few types of content can now be completely banned, and material that is appropriate for consenting adults can only be partially restricted per delivery method.

-The ruling had no direct impact on government attempts to restrict live adult entertainment, which is largely addressed in another Supreme Court precedent from roughly the same period: Paris Adult Theatre I v.
-Slaton.
+Miller failed to directly address government restrictions on public exhibitions of adult entertainment; this issue was handled in a companion case, Paris Adult Theatre I v.
+Slaton, which was decided by the Supreme Court on the same day.

 Categories of media material that completely fail the Miller test, and thus can be completely banned by government authorities, have been narrowed down in later Supreme Court rulings.
 Child pornography was deemed to be unprotected by the First Amendment in New York v.
 Ferber in 1982, because it has no redeeming social value per the Miller test.
 In Ashcroft v.
 Free Speech Coalition in 2002, however, the Court held that sexually explicit material that only appears to depict minors, but actually does not, might also be considered obscenity with no redeeming social value.

 The "community standards" portion of the Miller test is of particular relevance with the rise of the Internet, as materials believed by some to be "obscene" can be accessed from anywhere in the nation, including places where there is a greater concern than other areas of the nation.
 Enforcing and applying obscenity laws to the Internet have proven difficult.
 Due to the difficulty in determining which "community" is most relevant, both the Child Pornography Prevention Act (CPPA) and the Child Online Protection Act (COPA) have had sections struck down as unconstitutional in cases such as Ashcroft v.
 Free Speech Coalition and Ashcroft v.
 ACLU.